MIT-LCP/mimic-website/content/en/docs/IV/modules/note/ecg.md

   Electrocardiogram reports.
 ---

-## *echo*
+## *ecg*

-The *echo* table contains echocardiography reports - specifically the free-text interpretation of a 12-lead electrocardiogram (ECG).
+The *ecg* table contains echocardiography reports - specifically the free-text interpretation of a 12-lead electrocardiogram (ECG).

 ## Links to